Factbook

 Polyamides and precursors

 BASF is the world’s leading supplier of high-quality polyamides, with the trade name Ultramid®, and polyamide precursors such as caprolactam, hexamethylenediamine (HMD) or adipic acid.
 BASF started manufacturing Ultramid® polyamides over 50 years ago.
 Today, BASF offers a wide product range of polyamides for injection molding and extrusion.
-The product range includes PA 6 grades (Ultramid® B), PA 6.6 grades (Ultramid® A), special grades based on copolyamides (Ultramid® C) as well as Ultramid® Ccycled®, which is produced using recycled plastic waste or end-of-life tires.
+The product range includes PA 6 grades (Ultramid® B), PA 6.6 grades (Ultramid® A), special grades based on copolyamides (Ultramid® C) as well as Ultramid® Ccycled®, which is produced using recycled plastic waste or end-of-life tires and biomass-balanced Ultramid® derived from renewable raw materials.

 Polyamides from BASF are the materials of choice for many applications:

 • Engineering plastics: Ultramid® is used to produce molding compounds.
-Due to their outstanding properties, these materials have become indispensable in almost all fields of engineering for the most varied components and machine parts, as high-quality electrical insulating materials and for many special applications.
+Due to their outstanding properties, these materials have become indispensable in almost all fields of engineering for the most varied components and machine parts for the automotive industry, as high-quality electrical insulating materials and for many special applications.

 • Films for food packaging: Ultramid® is especially well-suited for the packaging sector due to its high strength, outstanding thermoformability, high thermal stability and very good barrier properties toward gases, especially oxygen, flavors and aromas.

-• Textiles and carpets: The variety of Ultramid® grades for textiles enables the manufacturing of superior quality textiles for hosiery, swimwear and high-tech outdoor garments as well as high-end polyamide carpets and technical fiber applications.
+• Textiles: With loopamid®, BASF offers the first polyamide 6 that is entirely made from textile waste, thus closing the loop for nylon garments.
+The variety of Ultramid® grades for textiles enables the manufacturing of superior quality textiles for hosiery, swimwear and high-tech outdoor garments as well as high-end polyamide carpets and technical fiber applications.

-The Monomers division holds one of the top three market positions in around two-thirds of the strategic business areas in which it is active.
+The Monomers division holds one of the top three market positions in around three-quarters of the strategic business areas in which it is active.

 The main competitors (alphabetical order) include AdvanSix, Ascend, Covestro, Dow, Envalior, Huntsman, Ube and Wanhua.